 Indigenous communities have long asked to protect cultural site

 Great news!
-President Biden has announced plans to prevent new oil and gas leasing and development on public lands within 10 miles of Chaco Culture National Historical Park in New Mexico.
-The withdrawal, which will last for 20 years, is a direct response to Indigenous communities’ plea to protect the sacred landscape.
+Interior Secretary Deb Haaland has approved a plan to ban new oil and gas leasing and development on public lands within 10 miles of Chaco Culture National Historical Park in New Mexico.
+The 20-year mineral withdrawal will protect irreplaceable cultural, historic and natural resources from future development.
+It is also a direct response to Pueblo, Hopi, Diné and other Indigenous Peoples and Tribes throughout the Southwest -- and their plea to protect the sacred landscape.

 For years, Tribal communities have called for bold action—and the Biden administration has finally delivered.

-While not permanent, the 20-year leasing ban in the 10-mile area encircling the Chaco Culture National Historical Park goes a long way to recognize and safeguard Indigenous rights.
-The move to ban fossil fuel development around the Native American site is also an important step to confront the climate crisis that disproportionately impacts these communities.
+While not permanent, this 20-year withdrawal goes a long way to recognize and safeguard Indigenous rights.
+The move to ban fossil fuel development around Chaco Canyon is also an important step to confront the climate crisis that disproportionately impacts Indigenous communities.

-The Biden administration is also instating a framework through which federal agencies can protect other Tribal sacred sites.
-The agencies will consider these sites early in their decision-making process, hold consultations with Tribal Nations and incorporate Indigenous knowledge when assessing potential impacts.
+The Biden administration is also establishing a framework through which federal agencies can protect other Tribal sacred sites.
+The agencies will consider these sites early in their decision-making process, hold formal consultations with Tribal Nations and incorporate Indigenous knowledge when assessing potential impacts.